 - Preheat oven to 350 degrees

-- Season ribs liberally with salt and pepper
+- Sprinkle the ribs with flour salt and pepper.

-- In a large dutch oven or heavy bottom pot.
-Heat oil over medium high heat.
+- In a large 7qt dutch oven or heavy bottom pot.
+Heat oil over medium-high heat.
 Sear ribs on all sides and transfer to a plate.

 - Add onions and carrots to cook, occasionally stirring until browned about 10 minutes.
 Add garlic and cook another minute and then add tomato paste and cook another 5 minutes.